joysticktv/joysticktv.github.io/live_streaming.md

 1. Open your OBS settings, and select the "Stream" tab
 1. Select `Joystick.TV` as the service.
+1. Select the server region nearest to your location (we are adding more servers later)
 1. Your stream key is located in your Joystick [stream settings](https://joystick.tv/stream-settings)
 ![OBS Service Setup](/assets/obs-setup-stream-service.png)

+> If your version of OBS shows "RTMP" for Server, this is the old North American server.
+To use another server, select "Custom" from the Service list, and enter in the Server URL from your Joystick "Stream Settings" page.

 1. Select the "Video" tab.
 1. Set your "Base (Canvas) Resolution" to your monitor's screen size.